 |(b) your Personal Data are necessary in connection with the lawful purposes set out in this Notice, for which we have a valid legal basis (e.g., where we maintain a copy of your CV for the purposes of providing you with access to opportunities with our Clients, and we have a legitimate interest in processing the personal data in your CV for the purposes of operating our business and providing those services to you),|

 |(2) the duration of:|

-During the periods noted in paragraphs (2)(a) and (2)(b) above, we will restrict our Processing of your Personal Data to storage of, and maintaining the security of, those data, except to the extent that those data need to be reviewed in connection with any legal claim, or any obligation under applicable law.
+During the periods noted in paragraphs (2)(a) and (2)(b) above, the Processing of your Personal Data will be restricted to the storage thereof.
+The security of this data will be maintained, with the exception of the necessity to review said data in connection with any legal claim, or any obligation under applicable law.

 Once the periods in paragraphs (1), (2) and (3) above, each to the extent applicable, have concluded, we will either:

 - permanently delete or destroy the relevant Personal Data; or

 - anonymize the relevant Personal Data.